 “I will follow them,” I said to myself.
 “It doesn’t matter what they do to me.”
-I swam after them as fast as I could, and joined them when they came to rest in a green pool under the shade of a tree.
+I swam after the white birds as fast as I could.
+I joined them when they came to rest in a green pool under the shade of a tree.
 As soon as they saw me, one of the younger birds approached me.

 I trembled and said, “If I am to die, I would rather that you kill me.
 I don’t know why I was ever hatched, anyway, because I am too ugly to live.”